bhusserl-davis/ECS171-Group1-Project/README.md

 embedding_vectors = get_weight_matrix(w2v_model, word_index)
 ```
-In the second layer, we tried RNN layer and LTSM, in both model we use 128 units.
+In the second layer, we tried RNN layer and LTSM, in both models we use 128 units.
 In the third layer, we use sigmoid as our activation function to output the probability as an output before thresholding our final answer.